in28minutes/java-cheat-sheet/README.md

 ```
 #### Switch statement Example 6

->TODO Check this up..
-Its supports String.
-Does it support others as well?

-Switch can be used only with char, byte, short, int or enum
+Switch can be used only with char, byte, short, int, String or enum
 ```
 long l = 15;
 /*switch(l){//COMPILER ERROR.
 Not allowed.